Endothelial protein C receptor: Soluble EPCR

-Function
+Physiological functions

 The main function of CD201 is to enhance the activation of protein C. The binding of APC to EPCR on the endothelial cell surface facilitates its anticoagulant activity by inhibiting factors Va and VIIIa.
 Apart from its anticoagulant role, CD201 also participates in an anti-inflammatory signaling.
 CD201 has been shown to affect the production of inflammatory cytokines upon binding a coagulation factor VIIa.